Media Theory

 Shared Reality

 In Phase 2, everyone saw the same news.
 In Phase 5, nobody does.
 Public opinion now means the aggregate of five billion private realities that never touch.
-The concept of a public is dissolving.
+The concept of a public is dissolving into personalized stimulus streams.

 Phase 6

 The next phase is already visible.
-Not a feed curated for you.
-A news article written for you: your priors, your reading level, your emotional state.
-Not a media channel.
-A hallucination engine.
+Not only a feed curated for you.
+Media generated for you: your priors, your reading level, your emotional state, your predicted response.
+Distribution becomes creation.

 The loop closed.
 The scale is unprecedented.
 The intimacy is synthetic.
-Nobody is steering.
+The steering wheel is moving upstream.